 "I thought that we had to show that these were different kinds of gangsters.
 I thought, 'Right at the beginning, let's show the kind of violence we're going to be dealing with.'"

 1980s, the 'X' rating carried with it an association with pornography, although that was never the MPAA's intention.
-An 'X' film simply decreed that a film was suitable for adults, but since the 'X' was not trademarked pornographic
+An 'X' film simply decreed that a film was suitable for adults, but since the 'X' was not trademarked pornographic filmmakers had taken

 "We have been officially designated as a pornographic film."

 Alan Friedberg, then-president of the Sack Theater Chain in Massachusetts, had seen the uncut version a week prior and said that

 Scarface argued the case for an "M for Mature" or "A for Adult" rating that would not stigmatize the film in the way an 'X' rating would, remarking that the film should "not be lumped with Debbie Does Dallas ."

 Additionally, only a few days before the MPAA's decision on October 30th, Robert Rehme (who was at that time the president of Universal's Theatrical Motion Picture Division) had said that under no circumstances would Universal Pictures release

 Scarface with an 'X' rating.
 As a result, Brian De Palma was forced to recut the film before resubmitting it to the MPAA with the hope of bringing it down to an 'R' rating.
 This would allow anyone under 18 to attend, provided they were accompanied by an

 adult guardian.
 De Palma submitted Scarface to the MPAA three more times after his initial uncut submission, making a number of minor cuts in various scenes, but the MPAA issued the film with an 'X' rating every time.
 Fed up with the lack of progress, De